KQM-git/TCL/docs/evidence/characters/anemo/kaedehara-kazuha.md

 The Skill only works on enemies that can be lifted by kazuha's Skill, specifically enemies of weight ranges of anything lighter than and up to 80 arbitrary units used by the game.
 However, with that being said, some enemies suffer kazuha's fall damage easier than others.

-As per testing, fall damage has been proven to be caused to fatui cicin mages, the fatui agents and light treasure hoarders including the marksman rather consistently, with the type of floor not being a variable as it can be caused in both domains and the overworld.
+As per testing, fall damage has been proven to be caused to Fatui cicin mages, the Fatui agents and light treasure hoarders including the marksman rather consistently, with the type of floor not being a variable as it can be caused in both domains and the overworld.

 The cause of the fall damage seems to be an unnatural acceleration towards the floor after being sucked into the vortex caused by kazuha's Skill.
 The enemies that can suffer fall damage will be pulled away from the vacuum forcefully in the direction of the floor, causing them to gain enough velocity to suffer fall damage.
 Lighter enemies are less likely to take any damage this way.